 While the green and orange paths don’t pass inside either the entry or exit gate they make it easier to see what happens as we pursue tighter and tighter turns.
 A car on the green or orange paths could, of course, take either the red or blue exit path, but there’s a problem with that we’ll discuss in a moment.

 The key point of the proof is this: as the entry spirals get tighter the speeds near cone 2 approach zero.
 That means that the time necessary to travel a tighter and tighter path (at near-zero speed) approaches infinitely long.
 We can safely conclude that each smaller spiral path as we descend from blue to red to green to orange takes longer.
 Yes, the distance is getting shorter, but not by much.
 The shortest it can get is the straight line distance from the horizontal baseline drawn through the colored dots to cone 2.
 The distance never approaches zero.
 In fact, the tighter you try to take it at cone 2 the less the distance changes.
 At the same time the smaller radius is rapidly forcing the car to approach zero speed at the apex.

 What about the exit?
 Let’s say that at cone 2 the car on the blue path is traveling 40mph.
 The car on the orange path can’t be going nearly as fast.
 Let’s say it’s going 5mph.
-It’s at the lateral acceleration limit.
-We can always find an orange path radius where that’s only 5mph.
+It’s still at the lateral acceleration limit.
+We can always find an orange path radius where that’s at only 5mph.
 How long will it take for the car to get back to the horizontal baseline if it’s only going 5mph at Cone 2?
 A long time, that’s how long.